nickdodd79/AutoBogus/README.md

 person2.Dump();
 ```

 Note that, should a rule set be used to generate a type, then only members **not** defined in the rule set are auto generated.
-In the example above, the `Id` member will **not** be generated, but will instead use the `RuleFor` value.
+In the examples above, the `Id` member will **not** be generated, but will instead use the `RuleFor` value.

 # Binders
 A default `IAutoBinder` implementation is included with **AutoBogus**, but it will not generate interfaces or abstract classes.
 For this, the following packages are available: